Birthday Paradox Probability Calculator

 Why does the calculator show an odds ratio?

-Percentages are intuitive, but odds can be easier to compare.
+Percentages are intuitive, but odds can be convenient when you compare scenarios.
 An odds ratio of 2.0:1 means a match is twice as likely as no match.
-An odds ratio of 0.5:1 means no match is twice as likely as a match.
-The calculator computes this as P(match) / P(no match).
+An odds ratio of 0.5:1 means the opposite.
+Presenting both makes the output more flexible for classroom, statistical, and spreadsheet use.

-Can I use this for months, hash buckets, or other categories?
+Can I use this structure for months, hash buckets, or other categories?

-Yes, conceptually.
-The birthday paradox is a “collision” problem.
-If you have k equally likely categories and you sample n times, the same structure applies with 365 replaced by k.
-If categories are not equally likely, you would use a different formula based on the category probabilities.
+Yes.
+Conceptually, the birthday paradox is a collision problem.
+If you have k equally likely categories and you sample n times, the same form appears with 365 replaced by k.
+If the categories are uneven, the calculation changes, but the central lesson about growing comparisons remains the same.

 Birthday paradox inputs

 Enter an integer between 1 and 366.
-The model assumes 365 possible birthdays (no leap day).
+The calculation assumes 365 possible birthdays with leap day omitted.

 Embed this calculator